CitroenGames/sighmake/README.md

 # sighmake

-sighmake is a build system generator for C and C++ projects.
+sighmake is a build system generator for C, C++, and C# projects.
 It reads concise `.buildscript` files, basic CMake projects, and supported conversion inputs, then generates project files for Visual Studio, CMake, or Make.
+C# support currently targets Visual Studio with SDK-style .NET projects.

 The goal is to keep build configuration readable, portable, and easy to review in version control.